joem/dotfiles/vim/pack/plugins/README-VIM-PLUGINS.markdown

     be confused with my vimhints)

-Note that the "joem" part can actually be anything, and you can have multiple directories too.
+Note that the `plugins` part in `~/.vim/pack/plugins/start/` can actually be anything, and you can have multiple directories too.
 With that in mind, if you have a lot you may want to break them up like this:

     ~/.vim/pack/plugins/start/plugin1/...